AdamLesage/area-epitech/documentation/technical-and-comparative-study.md

 ## Overview

-This document outlines the rationale for selecting **Vue.js** as the frontend framework and **FastAPI** as the backend framework for our application.
-We also compare these choices with alternative technologies and provide insights into their advantages and disadvantages, supported by empirical data and code examples where applicable.
+This document outlines the rationale for selecting **Vue.js** as the frontend framework and **Express.js** as the backend framework for our application.
+We also compare these choices with alternative technologies and provide insights into their advantages and disadvantages, supported by data and code examples where applicable.

 ---